 Is there any truth to the claim that the mayor of the capital city, despite not being a position of equal rank, is on a par with the prime minister in terms of financial and political power?

 I’d say that he is.
 I always say how the state and the city should be managed like an enterprise: you must have a vision, a strategy and a goal, and then the courage to realise that.
 And all with the aim of providing the best service to your citizens, which we have been doing in Ljubljana for 12 years already.
 Some politicians forget their pre-election promises after being elected, and that’s not right.
 Voters do not forget that easily, but rather remember.
 When you get elections at the national level – the parties start trading.
 With us, at the local level, there’s none of that.
 As such, the local level is much closer to me.

 I always say how the state and the city should be managed like an enterprise: you must have a vision, a strategy and a goal, and then the courage to realise that

 Is there any “Ljubljana-isation” in Slovenia, as there is “Belgrade-isation” in Serbia, i.e. a huge gap between the capital city and the periphery?
 Is Slovenia seeing an emptying of the country and mass relocating to the capital?

-I don’t think that’s the case in Slovenia and that there’s no big difference between the capital and the periphery when it comes to quality of life.
+I don’t think that’s the case in Slovenia and that there’s no big difference between the capital and the periphery when it comes to the quality of life.
 One of the reasons is that Slovenia isn’t a big country – you can travel from one end of the country to the other in just over three hours – and everything is relatively close.

 Slovenia has about two million inhabitants, while Ljubljana has a population of slightly more than 290,000.
-Like any capital, Ljubljana is the hub of political, economic, educational and cultural happenings, but we also we find various institutions and required infrastructure in other cities.
+Like any capital, Ljubljana is the hub of political, economic, educational and cultural happenings, but we also find various institutions and required infrastructure in other cities.

 How come power in Ljubljana is held by the left, while the rest of the country is to the right?